 The post ESCAMBIA COUNTY ALABAMA appeared first on Digital Alabama.

-The Legend of Railroad Bill
+]]>The post The Legend of Railroad Bill appeared first on Digital Alabama.

-Return To Alabama Treasure Legends Index
+]]>Return To Alabama Treasure Legends Index

 Morris Slater (known as Railroad Bill) was a train robber in the 1890’s.
 None of his loot was ever recovered in the 6 years of his operation.
 Many believe that the cash was buried in a cave.
 The only clue left behind is that he never strayed far from the railroad trackes between Atmore and Bay Minette.
 He was gunned down in 1896.